549 Sultan St.

 The HIV DRP sponsors the Annual David Derse Memorial Lecture and Award, with support from Hye Kyung Chung-Derse and the National Cancer Institute, to foster the scientific discourse and exchange of innovative ideas that Dr. Derse was well known for promoting throughout his scientific career.

-A live-streamed and archived videocast of the lecture and award presentation will be available on the NIH Videocast website.
+In addition to the Webex broadcast of the lecture and award presentation, an archived videocast will be available on the NIH VIDEOCAST WEBSITE.

 We hope you will join us on March 14, 2023.